EricKit/nest-user-auth/README.md

 ## Technologies

 The project is built using MongoDB with Mongoose for the database.
-The project is built around NestJS and @nestjs/graphql.
+The project is built around NestJS, GraphQL with Apollo Server, and `@nestjs/graphql`.
 Passport is used for authentication and the strategy is Passport-JWT.
 Nodemailer is used for email password reset.

 ## Model Management